Storm99999/astral/README.md

 <hr />

-# Sphere
+# Astral

 [![Github All Releases](https://img.shields.io/github/downloads/Storm99999/sphere/total.svg)]()
-Sphere, the next gen macro software for fortnite.
+__Astral__ — an integrative, next-generation computational architecture for unified, multi-modal physic simulation and spectrally-resolved photonic radiance transport, designed to transcend conventional real-time rendering paradigms through adaptive spatiotemporal dynamics and perceptually-driven illumination synthesis.

-Prefire, Recoil Control (RCS) & Edit Macros all in one executable<br />
+Assets, Physics & Lighting all in one __Engine__ <br />
-Sphere is written in C#, and should be compatible with all devices.
+Astral is written in Lua, and is compatible only with __PC__ hardware

 </div>